top of page

 If you're holding onto tasks because it's faster to do it yourself, or because you don't trust they'll do it right, or because you like it done a certain way - you're preventing that growth from happening.

-Your identity has to shift from "I'm valuable because I'm the best doer" to "I'm valuable because I develop the best doers."
+"I'm valuable because I'm the best doer" to "I'm valuable because I develop the best doers."

-Their identity has to shift from "I need my manager to tell me what to do" to "I'm capable of making decisions and owning this work."
+Their identity has to shift from "I need my manager to tell me what to do" to

 Those shifts don't happen by accident.
 They happen through intentional delegation.